Newspaper Page Text

 toward you by chance, with glazed and unseeing eyes out of

 Homecoming.
-Under ordinary circumsiances you would pity
+Ender ordinary cir< umstances you would pity

 the chap or offer aid.

-/\Nl) this poor lad. quite a horrible, pitiful sight, but not unpleasant
+ANU this poor lad. quite a horrible, pitiful sight, but not unpleasant

-: to you withall because you are pulling mightily for the school
+to you withall because you are pulling mightily for the school

 team.
 He just had that coming.
-[If some of the iron and ruthlessness
+If some of the iron and ruthlessness

 are usually battered and kicked around quite freely in these Home